mw. dr. K. (Klarita) Gërxhani

 Klarita Gërxhani is Associate Professor at the University of Amsterdam, Department of Sociology and Anthropology and a research fellow of the Amsterdam Institute for Social science Research (AISSR).
 At AISSR she is the (co) director of the programme group Institutions, Inequalities and Life Courses.
 Her research focuses on (inter alia) new institutionalism, economic sociology, labor markets, and informal economies.
 She conducts field research and experimental methods as well as applied theory.
 In 2011, Klarita was awarded an Aspasia grant (€ 200.000) for research on Changing Institutions: An Experimental Study of Micro-Level Mechanisms (project period: 2013-2016).

-Her work has appeared in journals such as Social Networks, European Sociological Review, International Sociology, European Economic Review, Journal of Economic Behavior & Organization, Journal of Comparative Economics, Public Choice, Journal of Economic Psychology, Personnel Review, Feminist Economics and Social Indicators Research.
+Her work has appeared in journals such as Social Networks, European Sociological Review, Social Science Research, International Sociology, European Economic Review, Journal of Economic Behavior & Organization, Journal of Comparative Economics, Public Choice, Journal of Economic Psychology, Personnel Review, Feminist Economics and Social Indicators Research.

 Klarita Gërxhani graduated as an M.A. in Marketing at the Faculty of Economics, University of Tirana, Albania in 1996.
 After graduation, she worked as a researcher and research coordinator at the Albanian Center for Economic Research and later as a Marketing Specialist at the Albanian Social Marketing Association in Tirana.